-SELECTIONS OF A MAJOR PROFESSOR
+SELECTION OF A MAJOR PROFESSOR

 Students are required to select a Major Professor by the end of the fall semester of the second year.
-The Major Professor becomes a more permanent advisor to the student, and will serve as chair of the student's preliminary exam and doctoral committee.
-Hereafter, it is the responsibility of the Major Professor to assist students with academic matters, such as: helping the student select appropriate elective and required courses to move the student toward preparation for their prelim and dissertation research; identifying appropriate courses that the student should take outside the School; and identifying appropriate faculty from within and outside the School of Social Work to serve on the student's and doctoral committee.
+The Major Professor becomes a more permanent advisor to the student and will serve as Chair of the student's preliminary exam committee and doctoral committee.
+Hereafter, it is the responsibility of the Major Professor to assist students with academic matters, such as: helping the student select appropriate elective and required courses to move the student toward preparation for their prelim and dissertation research; identifying appropriate courses that the student should take outside the School; helping the student refine their preliminary exam and dissertation topics, and identifying appropriate faculty from within and outside the School of Social Work to serve on the student's preliminary exam and dissertation committees.

 Careful thought should be given to the identification and selection of the Major Professor.
 Major Professors make important contributions to the learning process and make critical decisions about the acceptability of the student's proposed research and the quality of their work.
-Getting to know faculty members through course work and independent studies may help students determine the fit between the faculty members and their own research interests and approach to learning.
+Getting to know faculty members through course work and independent studies may help students determine the fit between faculty members and their own research interests and approach to learning.